webdriverio/webdriverio/docs/ConfigurationFile.md

     // Test reporter for stdout.
     // The only one supported by default is 'dot'
     // see also: http://webdriver.io/guide.html and click on "Reporters" in left column
-    reporters: ['dot', 'allure'],
+    reporters: [
+        'dot',
+        ['allure', {
             //
-    // Some reporter require additional information which should get defined here
-    reporterOptions: {
-        //
-        // If you are using the "xunit" reporter you should define the directory where
+            // If you are using the "allure" reporter you should define the directory where
-        // WebdriverIO should save all unit reports.
+            // WebdriverIO should save all allure reports.
             outputDir: './'
-    },
+        }]
+    ],
     //
     // Options to be passed to Mocha.
     // See the full list at http://mochajs.org/